laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

   If your iGPU is not 'Intel UHD Graphics 620', additional graphics patches might be required

 ***NullEthernet.kext & ssdt-rmne.aml***
-- Null Ethernet is a way to prevent a Mac address-based license for some software from being discontinued when a wireless card is absent or replaced (including iCloud)
+- Null Ethernet is a way to prevent a Mac address-based license for some software from being broken when a wireless card is absent or replaced (including iCloud)
   If you do not need to consider blocking software licenses by changing your Mac address, you can remove it